-[GA4] A Beginner’s Guide to Checkout Tracking in Google Analytics 4
+[GA4] How to track Checkout Journey in Google Analytics 4 with Data Layer

 In my previous article, I explored the mechanism by which Google Analytics 4 (GA4) measures user interactions using Events and DataLayer.
 This time, I will use Google Merchant Store as an example, to examine how GA4 records user interactions with Events during the product checkout process and identify the information that must be conveyed through the DataLayer to GA4.